Christmas Island Red Crab

 Distribution, Population and Habitat

-The Christmas Island red crab is found only on Christmas and Cocos Islands, which are now owned by Australia.
-Though these islands are quite small, scientists estimate that there are nearly 44 million to 50 million crabs, most found on Christmas Island.
+The Christmas Island red crab is found only on Christmas Island and the Cocos Islands in the Indian Ocean, which are now owned by Australia.
+Although these islands are quite small, scientists estimate that there are nearly 44 million to 50 million crabs, with most on Christmas Island.
 This is true even though a creature called the yellow crazy ant is responsible for killing millions of crabs.
 This rapacious ant was accidentally brought to the island from west Africa.

 The red crab spends much of the dry season in its burrow in its rainforest habitat.
 The environment of the burrow is moist, a must for an animal that cannot dry out.
 It lives there alone and will drive off any trespasser.
 Sometimes, it will plug up the entrance of its burrow with vegetation or soil.
 The crab also molts in the safety of its burrow.